AndrewOU-1/Portfolio-Website/README.md

 And now we have the final project.

-Most of the .js files are MESSY, and some methods used could be much cleaner in the future, but overall I learned a plethora of JavaScript AND HTML and CSS along the way.
+Most of the .js files are MESSY, and some methods used could be much cleaner in the future, but overall I learned a plethora of JavaScript AND HTML AND CSS along the way.
 Doing this project I gained a great understanding of basic JavaScript, and a suprising amount of HTML and CSS since I needed to create and style those elements via JS.